Operation Stand-By: Volunteer Attorneys Providing Advice to Military Attorneys

 - How do I join Operation Stand-By?

 The ABA Military Pro Bono Project is the platform for Operation Stand-By.
-Register on the Project's website by clicking Join this Area, and choose to join the Project's Operation Stand-By.
+Register on the Project's website by clicking Attorney Registration, and choose to join the Project's Operation Stand-By.
 Make sure to specify your bar admission year, primary bar admission state, and substantive area(s) of practice for which you are willing to accept questions from military attorneys.
 If you have been licensed to practice law for at least three years, you will be added to the Operation Stand-By list of attorneys who have volunteered to receive calls or emails from military legal assistance attorneys.

 You may register to provide advice to military attorneys in the following areas of law: bankruptcy, criminal, consumer, disability, domestic relations, education, employment, guardianship, health care, housing, immigration, personal injury, public benefits, tax, trusts and estates, and others.